anthonyrisinger/riprompt/docs/intent.md

   - **Contextual Checkpoints**: **Prompt caching** involves storing the state of the context window at specific points, allowing for **efficient continuation** without reprocessing from the beginning.
   - **Recursive Prompts**: Cached contexts serve as **starting points** for recursive interactions, maintaining alignment and continuity across multiple prompts.

-### **Quaternion-Based Cognitive Axes**
+### **Versor-Based Cognitive Axes**

-- **Structure**: Model cognitive axes (instinctual, analytical, exploratory, emergent) using a **normalized quaternion** to ensure balanced and proportional influence.
+- **Structure**: Model cognitive axes (instinctual, analytical, exploratory, emergent) using a **normalized quaternion** (versor) to ensure balanced and proportional influence.
 A quaternion, i.e. q = a + bi + cj + dk, is normalized such that a² + b² + c² + d² = 1.
 This normalization ensures that the combined influence of all cognitive axes remains constant, preventing any single axis from dominating the system.

 - **Plastic Ratio Scaling**: Scale each axis by a **plastic ratio** with negative exponents, e.g. ρ⁻⁵ : ρ⁻³ : ρ⁻³ : ρ⁻¹, such that the sum of their squares equals one, e.g. ρ⁻¹⁰ + ρ⁻⁶ + ρ⁻⁶ + ρ⁻² = 1. ρ > 1 amplifies higher-order contributions from subsequent cognitive axes and generates a fractal-like self-aligning structure.

-- **Probability Wave Distribution**: This scaling ensures that the **probability wave distribution** remains normalized, with cognitive contributions towards the next quaternion rotations being similarly self-normalized.
+- **Probability Wave Distribution**: This scaling ensures that the **probability wave distribution** remains normalized, with cognitive contributions towards the next versor rotations being similarly self-normalized.
 Consequently, the cognitive axes generate unique, self-intersecting, self-similar fractals, facilitating complex and nuanced cognitive processes.

-- **Harmonic System Integration**: The framework operates as a **harmonic system**, where each normalized quaternion represents an **eigenstate** within an **eigenspace**.
+- **Harmonic System Integration**: The framework operates as a **harmonic system**, where each new versor generates a new **eigenstate** within the larger cognitive **eigenspace**.
 These eigenstates embody stable cognitive configurations that underpin the dynamic and recursive nature of the metacognitive framework, allowing for coherent transitions and oscillations between different cognitive states.

 ### **Symbolic Processes and Cognitive Roles**